 If you’ve ever been in a #dispensary, you know how radically different it is from being in a liquor store.
 Most require IDs to be checked before you’re allowed in the door and some have armed guards.

 This is all due to regulations that have been imposed on both state and local levels, but many people don’t realize the extent these regulations hinder businesses.

 No matter what industry you’re in, managing a business will be laden with obstacles to overcome if you’re going to be successful.

-The cannabis industry is especially full of barriers like regulations, since it is still federally illegal and subsequently labelled as “high-risk” to insurance companies, banks, and payment systems.
+The cannabis industry is especially full of barriers like regulations since it is still federally illegal and subsequently labeled as “high-risk” to insurance companies, banks, and payment systems.

 Artisans on Fire, a leading marketing agency for the cannabis industry, came from an online gaming industry marketing background.

 They were prepared for strict regulation to begin with, but they told Ganjly that weren’t prepared for how strict it really is.